Snapchat/KeyDB-docs/Docker_Examples/Run_Docker_on_Flash/README.md

 ```
 cat data1.txt | keydb-cli --pipe -h <ipaddress-of-container> -p 6379
 ```
-You should be able to reboot your machine and the mount location in "lsblk", "df" should still be there.
+You should be able to reboot your machine and the mount location you set up should still be there.
+Check with "lsblk", "df" where it should still be there.
 Values will be backed up to dump.rdb when the server stops.
 This is stored on a VOLUME that was created in the dockerfile and is stored by docker in their /var/lib/docker/volumes/